-If you plan to store your coach without 120 v power for (2) days or longer, be sure to turn off your master switch and inverter at both shifter panel and inverter switches.
+If you plan to store your coach without 120 v power for (2) days or longer, be sure to turn off your master switch and inverter at both shifter panel and inverter control panel.
 Your objective is to minimize power drain.

-With both masters off, you can still expect a battery discharge of 2-4 amps because of non-mastered circuits to refrigerator, and transmission control circuits.
+With the master off, you can still expect a battery discharge of 2-4 amps because of non-mastered circuits to refrigerator, and transmission control circuits.

 For storage over a (3) week time period, disconnect your batteries if there is no shore power available for the battery charger.
-The best storage technique is to turn off both master switches, turn off the inverter at both switch locations and run your battery charger 24 hours per week.
-This procedure will keep batteries up but avoid a damaging overcharge condition.
+The best storage technique is to turn off both master switches and battery disconnect switch located in the utility compartment.